JingOS-team/videoplayer/README.md

 ## Base On Haruna (https://github.com/g-fb/haruna)

-# Jing-Haruna Video Player
+# JingOS Video Player

-Jing-Haruna is an open source video player built with Qt/QML on top of libmpv.
+Videoplayer is an open source video player built with Qt/QML on top of libmpv.

 # Install